 Your pregnancy due date is calculated by adding 266 days (38 weeks) to your ovulation and fertilization date or 280 days to the first day of your last menstrual period (LMP).

-Calculation of the best estimated due date (EDD) is based on the day of the date of ovulation and fertilization.
-The EDD can then be calculated by adding 266 days to the day of ovulation/fertilization.
+Calculating an accurate due date is an important first step in pregnancy.
+The calculation of the estimated due date (EDD) is based on the day of the date of ovulation and fertilization.
+The EDD can be calculated by adding 266 days to the day of ovulation/fertilization.

-If you don't know the exact date of ovulation, then use our Ovulation Calculator (or, your due date can be calculated by adding 40 weeks (280 days) to the approximate first day of your last menstrual period in a 28-day cycle).
-If your cycles are longer or shorter than 28 days, then the day of ovulation may change and this calculator takes that into condideration when calculating the EDD.
+If you don't know the exact date of ovulation, then use our ovulation calculator to the approximate first day of your last menstrual period in a 28-day cycle.
+If your cycles are longer or shorter than 28 days, then the day of ovulation may change, and this calculator takes that into consideration when calculating your estimated due date.

 You can also use this calculator as a reverse due date calculator to find out when you became pregnant.
-Just can enter your due date and we will calculate the exact days of conception.
-More importantly, we will provide the range of dates that you may have made love and got pregnant.
+Just enter your due date and we will calculate the estimated day of conception.
+In addition, you'll get a range of dates that you may have become pregnant.

 How accurate is a conception calculator?

 There is no way of knowing the exact date of conception unless a woman tracks her cycle and has unprotected intercourse only once per cycle.
-The conception calculator will give a woman an estimated date of the probable time when conception occurred.
+However, you can make an estimated guess!
+The conception calculator will give you an estimated date of the probable time when conception occurred.

 Could the conception calculator be wrong?

-Why does the ultrasound give a different date of conception than a conception calculator?
+Why does the ultrasound give a different due date from the conception calculator?

-What is the difference between an online conception calculator and the “wheel” conception calculator an obstetrician uses?
+What is the difference between an online conception calculator and the “wheel” conception calculator that a doctor uses?